About Us Community. Identity. Positive Change.

 While each individual is responsible for his/her actions, acquiring quality Islamic knowledge is a joint responsibility of the student, school, family and community.
 There’s no substitute for Islamic ideals provided by parents and caretakers.
 Our Islamic school’s purpose, in your child’s broader Islamic journey, is to assist you in facilitating your child’s learning through a formal setting focused on imparting Imaan and Ikhlaq.

 What if I have some ideas?

 We’re always open to suggestions.
 If you’d like to contribute thoughts, please click here.

 The policies and procedures of MEC Sunday School are governed by MCC Part-Time School Council.
 The council is also responsible for the annual school calendar, curricula, textbooks and other programs common across all MCC weekend schools.

 How do I register?

-Registration for this year is closed however if you’re new to the area or interested in learning more about the school, please contact us to schedule an appointment.
+Registration for the current year runs through December 15 however if you’re new to the area or interested in learning more about the school, please contact us to schedule a call or appointment.